Best Practice Guide

 Traditional call centers often operate within departmental silos, inhibiting patient and physician engagement.
-An engagement center, on the other hand, taps into opportunities to deliver more personalized forms of communication, promoting proactive population health management across the care continuum.
+An engagement center, on the other hand, taps into opportunities to deliver more personalized forms of communication, improving patient acquisition and retention while promoting proactive population health management across the care continuum.

 Consumer and Patient Engagement

 Patient engagement is a healthcare strategy that strives to improve health outcomes, encourage better patient care, and achieve lower costs.
 It is a concept combining a patient’s knowledge, skills, ability and willingness to manage their own care with communications designed to promote their positive behaviors.
 Patients want to be engaged in their healthcare decision-making process, and those who are engaged in their care tend to be healthier.

 Physician management is a healthcare strategy aimed at creating stable relationships between physician and hospital or health system and is often characterized by strong commitments to enhanced patient care, lower costs, improved efficiency, and better quality and patient safety.
 As the average revenue generated by each physician grows, building and maintaining relationships is more important than ever.

 Healthcare marketing is the process of identifying and communicating with qualified prospects, including patients and physicians, through various channels.
 The success of any marketing campaign is directly dependent on effectively targeting the right decision maker at the right location with the right message.
 To do that, marketers can leverage claims data enabling them to develop effective campaigns that can help grow their organizations’ bottom line.

 Healthcare Big Data